PierreSenellart/provsql/doc/source/user/studio.rst

 pills:

 .. figure:: /_static/studio/schema-panel.png
-   :alt: The Schema-panel pop-up listing a candidate_witness table
+   :alt: The Schema-panel pop-up listing an assignment table tagged
-         tagged PROV-BID and a personnel table tagged PROV-TID, both with their column lists below the row.
+         PROV-BID, with a dotted underline on its reviewer grouping key, above bid / coreview / expertise / extends / topic_of tables tagged PROV-TID with solid-underlined primary keys.

-   Schema panel: TID and BID sub-pills annotate each provenance-tracked relation.
+   Schema panel: TID and BID sub-pills annotate each provenance-tracked relation; primary-key columns are solid-underlined and ``repair_key`` (BID) grouping keys dotted-underlined.

 * :sc:`prov` (purple) on a relation whose ``provsql`` column is injected by the planner: provenance tracking is active.
 The